julianbow/MVP/README.md

 # Soaked

 Soaked is a Hot Springs finder built with ReactJS, MaterialUI, ExpressJS, and PostgreSQL.
 It utilizes NOAA's Thermal Springs API data to create a full-stack application.
+This application also uses an embeded Google Map to display all of the hot springs in the United States.

 # Demo